 Veramaris starts commercial delivery of algal oil from US facility

-Veramaris has started commercial-scale deliveries from its Blair, Nebraska facility, marking a breakthrough in cultivating marine algae naturally rich in EPA and DHA omega-3 at an unprecedented scale.
+Veramaris has started commercial-scale deliveries from its Blair, Nebraska facility, marking a breakthrough in the cultivation of marine algae that is naturally rich in EPA and DHA omega-3.

-The US$200 million zero-waste facility was completed in May ahead of schedule, on budget and with zero-accidents.
+The US$200-million zero-waste facility was completed in May ahead of schedule.
 The next step is ramping up for full production.

 Vermaris' algal oil contains twice as much EPA and DHA as fish oil, so it can reverse the decline in levels of EPA and DHA omega-3 in farmed salmon.

 Veramaris' production capacity is equivalent to 1.2 million tonnes of wild-catch fish.
 This will meet around 15% of the entire salmon farming industry's annual demand for EPA and DHA.